gvwilson/sensibleadventures/wrestler/wrestler.md

 He sounds as though it would be a personal triumph.

 "They are two days gone."
-For the first time Argasdottir hears anger in the Anuat's voice.
+For the first time Argasdottir hears anger in the Nukilik's voice.
 "You will not cook them supper tonight, little man."
 He starts to walk back to his skis.